What is FND?

 Well, if you’re a person with FND, then we have something in common.
 I know what it’s like to live with the pain and disability of FND.
 And how it feels when no one understands.

 Because of that, I do my best to contribute to the FND community, where I work to bring scientific and patient perspectives together.
-I’ve made videos for FND Hope, run a very active FND Twitter account, and advocate for people with FND both independently and as an advisor to one of North America’s largest movement disorder clinics.
+I’ve made videos for FND Hope, run a very active FND Twitter account, and advocate for people with FND both independently and as an advisor to leading neurology labs, movement disorder programs, and the FND Society.

 Wait wait wait.
 So if you’re a patient, and not a doctor or researcher, what qualifies you to write about this medical, science-y stuff?